 Average Land Area/House Square Feet

-Luxury homes in Palm Island feature up to 30,000 square feet of lot area.
+Luxury homes in Palm Island have lot areas of around 6,000 square feet to over 1.3 acres.
 This is both for waterfront homes and non-waterfront residences.

 Average Market Pricing